soelmicheletti/reproducibile-data-science/README.md

 As part of the course, we attempted to reproduce the results from two different works:

 - [This paper](https://www.ajconline.org/article/S0002-9149(13)00388-3/pdf) about the relationship between optimism and lipids.
 Our reproducibility analysis can be found in the ``midus`` folder.
 Check out the [README](midus/README.md) for more information.
-- COVID-19 tables and visualizations from [here](https://www.nytimes.com/interactive/2021/us/covid-cases.html).
+- COVID-19 tables and visualizations from the [New York Times](https://www.nytimes.com/interactive/2021/us/covid-cases.html).
 Our reproducibility analysis can be found in the ``covid-19`` folder.
 Check out the [README](covid-19/README.md) for more information.

 ## Appreciation